myeungun/IROS2019_SLAM/README.md

   year = {2019}
 }
 ```
-Feel free to contact Myeung Un Kim (grownmu@unist.ac.kr) if you have any questions!
+Feel free to contact Myeung Un Kim (myoungunkim92@gmail.com) if you have any questions!

 ## Some Results